Anti-racism protesters clash with police in Paris

-PARIS (Reuters) - Riot police fired tear gas to prevent thousands of anti-racism protesters marching through central Paris on Saturday, as a wave of anger continued to sweep the world following the death of African American George Floyd.
+PARIS (Reuters) - Riot police fired tear gas and charged at pockets of violent protesters at an anti-racism rally in central Paris on Saturday, as a wave of anger continued to sweep the world following the death of African American George Floyd.

-The protesters gathered in Place de la Republique, where the crowd chanted “No justice, no peace” and some climbed the statue of Marianne, who personifies the French Republic.
-Police refused organisers permission to proceed to the Opera House.
+The protesters gathered in Place de la Republique, chanting “No justice, no peace” beneath the statue of Marianne, who personifies the French Republic.
+One banner held by the crowd read: “I hope I don’t get killed for being black today”.

-The protest was generally peaceful but after three hours skirmishes broke out.
-Organisers urged protesters with children to leave as riot police charged pockets of protesters and projectiles were thrown at police lines.
+Police refused organisers permission to march to the Opera House.
+The first clashes erupted after three hours of peaceful gathering.
+Some protesters hurled bottles, paving stones and bicycle wheels at police lines and one Orange outlet was vandalised.
+Organisers urged protesters with children to leave.

 The outrage generated by Floyd’s death in Minneapolis last month has resonated in France, in particular in deprived city suburbs where rights groups say that accusations of brutal treatment by French police of residents of often immigrant background remain largely unaddressed.